Resolution 3877 - Annexation - Northwest Tracts 234RESOLUTION NO. 3877

 12. will the proposed zones encourage the most appropriate

-use of the land throuqhout the municipality?
+use of the land throughout the municipality?

 The R-3 classification will help prevent the intrusion of